MJDaws0n/chap/README.md

 ### Prerequisites

 - Docker and Docker Compose installed on all servers
-- Network connectivity between server and nodes (port 8081)
+- Network connectivity between server and nodes (port 8081 on central server)

 ---